DHTMLX/docs-todolist/docs/guides/integration_with_svelte.md

 </div>
 ~~~

-The `parse(data)` method provides data reloading on each applied change.
+Call `parse()` again at any point to reload data with new values.

-Now the To Do List component is ready to use.
-When the element will be added to the page, it will initialize the To Do List with data.
-You can provide necessary configuration settings as well.
-Visit our [To Do List API docs](/api/overview/configs_overview/) to check the full list of available properties.
+The component is ready.
+When added to the page, it initializes To Do List with data.
+See the [API docs](/api/overview/configs_overview/) for the full list of configuration properties.

-#### Handling events
+#### Handle events

-When a user makes some action in the To Do List, it invokes an event.
-You can use these events to detect the action and run the desired code for it.
+To Do List fires an event on each user action.
+Use these events to react to changes.
 See the [full list of events](/api/overview/events_overview/).

-Open ***ToDo.svelte*** and complete the `onMount()` method in the following way:
+The following code snippet handles the `add-task` event inside `onMount()`:

 ~~~html {8-10} title="ToDo.svelte"
 <script>